eu-sanisa/DHQ_feeding_python/README.md

 # DHQ_feeding_python

+Both scripts work by running them in the folder where the output of the respective softwares are stored.

 # toxtrac_summary.py
 Using the files obtained from the Toxtrac software (Rodriguez et al. 2018), this python script calculates: